 It is a student's responsibility to disclose their disability and to request academic or physical accommodations.
 Disability information is not obtained through SCC's admission process.
-Requests are made directly to the SDS coordinator, who will see that services are available in a timely manner.
-Some accommodations can take several weeks to arrange (i.e. sign language interpreters), so early contact is important.
+Some accommodations can take several weeks to arrange (i.e. sign language interpreters), so early contact with the office of Learner Accessibility & Equity is important.

-Students requesting accommodations will participate in an interactive meeting with the SDS Coordinator to discuss your needs.
-During this meeting, the SDS Coordinator will determine if additional documentation from a third-party provider (medical, mental health or other professional) is required and will provide instructions as needed.
-Documentation should be sent or given only to the SDS Coordinator.
+Students requesting accommodations will participate in an interactive meeting with the Learner Accessibility & Equity Advocate to discuss their needs.
+Each student requesting accommodations must provide current, comprehensive documentation of a disability by a qualified professional.
+If a student does not have documentation, it is still worthwhile to speak to the LAE Advocate.
 Overlooked sources of documentation and/or legitimate ways of helping students with disabilities who have no documentation may also be available.
-Disability records are maintained separately from academic records and are regarded in a confidential manner as outlined by the Family Educational Rights and Privacy Act (FERPA) of 1974.

-Reasonable accommodations are provided when deemed necessary and are determined on a case-by-case basis through collaboration between the student, SDS coordinator, and faculty.
+Reasonable accommodations are determined on a case-by-case basis through collaboration between the student, LAE Advocate, and faculty.
 Approved accommodations may include alternative testing arrangements; note-taking support (i.e. use of a computer, recording device, etc.); alternate format textbooks; preferential seating, room relocation or ergonomic tools; video captioning, sign-language interpreters, or audio equipment and other assistive technology (screen readers, reader pens, etc.).

-Contact the Student Disability Services Coordinator at 828.339.4326 to initiate the process to request services.
-Visit www.southwesterncc.edu/disability\services for details about requesting services, documentation guidelines and academic accommodations.
+Contact the Office of Learner Accessibility and Equity at 828.339.4326 or email accessibility@SouthwesternCC.edu to initiate the process to request services.
+Visit www.
+SouthwesternCC.edu/accessibility for details about requesting services, documentation guidelines, and academic accommodations.